Is It Safe to Travel With Unvaccinated Kids in the Era of the Delta Variant?

 One popular piece of advice circulating in parenting groups regarding the mask issue is: Practice makes perfect.
 Parents and caretakers who know they have an upcoming flight with the wee ones can work on troublesome toddlers in environments such as playgrounds where they can practice getting them to wear their masks—and keep them on.

-Dr. Rajapakse also reminds family travelers that the U.S. Centers for Disease Control and Prevention (CDC) recommends unvaccinated travelers get a COVID-19 test 1 to 3 days before their trip and 3 to 5 days after travel and to stay home for 7 days after travel (if they get tested) or 10 days (if they don’t).
+Dr. Rajapakse also reminds family travelers that the CDC recommends unvaccinated travelers get a COVID-19 test 1 to 3 days before their trip and 3 to 5 days after travel and to stay home for 7 days after travel (if they get tested) or 10 days (if they don’t).

 “You should cancel any travel plans if anyone in the family is sick, was exposed to COVID-19, or tests positive for COVID-19,” says Dr. Rajapakse.